 In February 2017, the FASB issued amendments to the guidance for other income through ASU 2017-05, "Other Income-Gains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20): Clarifying the Scope of Asset Derecognition Guidance and Accounting for Partial Sales of Nonfinancial Assets."
 The amendments in this update clarify the scope of assets within Subtopic 610-20 and add guidance for partial sales of nonfinancial assets.
-The amendments are effective at the same time as ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)", which is discussed above in this Note P. The Company is in the process of evaluating the potential impact of the new guidance on the Company's financial position, results of operations and liquidity.
+The amendments are effective upon the adoption of ASU 2014-09, and therefore will be effective for annual periods beginning after December 15, 2018, and interim periods within annual reporting periods beginning after December 15, 2019.
+The application of this guidance is not expected to have a material impact on the Company's financial position, results of operations and liquidity.